 We will use a typical client to connect and verify functionality.
 Then make a change to the contents of the data folder.
 Changes should be reflected on the instance.
 Then end the lab by stopping and deleting the container instance.

-We will then build out image and run it.
-We will then log into the running docker instance and check that it does what is required.
+We will then build out the image and run it.
+We will then log in to the running Docker instance and check that it does what is required.
 We will also use a web client on the host to ensure it works.

-In this Lab we will create a private repository and create self signed certificates for the repository.
-We will run the repository.
-We will get an image from hub.docker.com and we will tag this image for use in the private repository.
+In this lab, we will create a private repository and a self-signed certificate for the repository.
+We will run the repository, get an image from hub.docker.com, and tag this image for use in the private repository.
 We will then push the image to the private repository.
 To check the image is there, we will pull the image back down and instantiate a container from it.

 In this lab, we will put into practice some of the Dockerfile commands that we have learned.
-Using what we know we will download an image.
-Back it up and restore it.
-We will instantiate a container from an image, we will make changes to the contents of the container.
-We will back up the running container and we will restore the container.
+Using what we know, we will download an image, back it up, then restore it.
+We will instantiate a container from this image, we make changes to the contents of the container, then back up the running container again, restore it.

 This lab is going to cover something you have likely heard about relatively recently.
 We are going to take a look at the "HeartBleed Bug" and how it may affect servers that you have to manage.
 We will discuss how to assess your server under a specific but common scenario and then how to compile the available packages that are vulnerable so as to mitigate the vulnerability and your system's exposure to it.